An Introduction to Quantum Computing, Without the Physics: Operations on qubits

-Notice that this fact is essentially the reason why simulation of quantum computations on classical computers takes exponential space: to simulate the effect even of a single-qubit gate on the entangled state $\ket{\psi}$, we have to explicitly compute the $2^q \times 2^q$ matrix $(I \otimes I \otimes U)$, and then apply it to $\ket{\psi}$.
-As long as the quantum state is not entangled computations can be carried out on each qubit independently, but entanglement requires us to keep track of the full quantum state in $2^q$-dimensional complex space, leading to large amounts of memory required.
+Notice that this fact is essentially the reason why simulation of quantum computations on classical computers may take exponential resources in the worst case: to simulate the effect of even a single-qubit gate on the entangled state $\ket{\psi}$, we have to explicitly compute the effect of the $2^q \times 2^q$ matrix $(I \otimes I \otimes U)$ on the state $\ket{\psi}$.
+This requires exponential space with a naive approach (if the matrices and vectors are stored explicitly), and even with more parsimonious approaches it may require exponential time (e.g., if we compute elements of the state vector one at a time).
+As long as the quantum state is not entangled computations can be carried out on each qubit independently, but entanglement requires us to keep track of the full quantum state in $2^q$-dimensional complex space, leading to large amounts of memory -- or time -- required.